Dolly Castro Enjoys A Snack In Liquid Leggings & Tight Bra

 Dolly Castro took to Instagram to enjoy a snack in a pair of sexy liquid leggings and a bra to match.
-The model has been locked up in quarantine at home with the rest of the world but luckily for her 6.2 million-plus Instagram fans, she has still been sharing a ton of content on her popular social media page.
-In the latest add to her feed, she reminded her fans to stay healthy during this trying time.
+The model has been locked up in quarantine at home with the rest of the world, but luckily for her 6.2 million-plus fans, she has still been sharing a ton of content on her popular social media page.
+In the latest add to her feed, she reminded everyone to stay healthy during this trying time.

 The new photo showed the Nicaraguan beauty sitting on a marble counter in her kitchen.
-Behind her were a number of white cabinets and next to her sat a bowl of healthy snacks including apples and bananas.
-The hottie sat in the middle of the shot, holding a bowl of oatmeal in one hand and a spoonful of it in the other.
-Looking off into the distance, the California cutie offered a glimpse of her bright white teeth, flashing a slight smile.
-Castro wore her hair down and slightly waved while a few highlighted pieces of hair framed her face.
-Her gorgeous application of makeup was hard to miss with smoky black eyeshadow, thick mascara, and a light pink blush.
-Rounding up the look was a dark matte lipstick.
+A number of white cabinets were behind her and a bowl of healthy snacks — including apples and bananas — sat next to her.
+The hottie posed in the middle of the frame, holding a bowl of oatmeal in one hand and a spoonful of it in the other.
+Looking off into the distance, the cutie offered a glimpse of her bright white teeth, flashing a slight smile.
+Castro wore her hair down and slightly waved, a few highlighted pieces framing her face.
+Her gorgeous application of makeup was hard to miss and included smoky black eyeshadow, thick mascara, and a light pink blush.
+She finished the look with a dark matte lipstick.

-The beauty delighted fans in a curve-hugging outfit that included curve-hugging black liquid leggings in addition to a tight black bra that pushed her cleavage up.
-Her toned abs were on display in the snapshot and in the caption of the photo, she reminded fans that eating healthy is a great thing to do amid the COVID-19 pandemic because it’s an easy way to boost your immune system.
-Castro also tagged 1st Phorm in the post — a company that she regularly promotes on her page while geotagging her location at home in sunny Orange County.
+The beauty delighted fans in a curve-hugging outfit that consisted of black liquid leggings and a tight black bra that pushed up her cleavage.
+Her toned abs were on display in the snapshot as well.
+In the caption of the photo, she reminded fans that eating healthy is a great thing to do amid the COVID-19 pandemic because it’s an easy way to boost the immune system.
+Castro also tagged 1st Phorm in the post — a company that she regularly promotes on her page.
+She geotagged her location at home in sunny Orange County, California.

 View this post on Instagram